gustavoberman/SWEotE-Discord-Dice-Roller/README.md

     - This is the max number per dice type that can be rolled in a given roll command.
 Set to 20 by default.
 Commands that don't respect the roll limit will be aborted and send an error message to the discord chat.
   5. descriptorPrenpend
     - Any text you place between the double quotes following this property will be prepended to the text provided in the comment parameter.
-    Example: if "descriptorPrepend" is set to "Targeting: ", then the command !roll 2g 2blk "Soldier 1" is called, the bot will respond with:     Targeting: Soldier 1
-    Astrydax roll results:    Success: 1   Threat: 1
+    Example: if "descriptorPrepend" is set to "Targeting: ", then the command !roll rrb "Stormtrooper 1" is called, the bot will respond with:     Targeting: Stormtrooper 1 gustavoberman roll results:    Hit: 3   Block: 1
-  6.  swrpg
+  6.  swiaserver
-    - server ID for SWRPG Dice emoji
-  7. Genesys
-    - server ID for Genesys Dice emoji
+    - server ID for SWIA Dice emoji

 #Amazon EC2 install